OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 .. image:: /images/vcenter_create.png
     :align: center

+.. note:: Running VMs panel won't be filled if the vCenter cluster is not imported.
+To import running VMs from a Cluster, the vCenter cluster needs to be imported first as a vOneCloud host.

 After the vCenter cluster is selected in Step 2, a list of vCenter VM Templates and both Networks and Distributed vSwitches will be presented to be imported into vOneCloud.
 Select all the Templates, Networks and Distributed vSwitches you want to import, and vOneCloud will generate vOneCloud VM Template and Virtual Networks resources representing the vCenter VM templates and vCenter Networks and Distributed vSwitches respectively.

 Additionally, these vOneCloud VM templates can be edited to add information to be passed into the instantiated VM.
 This process is called :ref:`Contextualization <build_template_context>`.